John-Nagle/lslutils/npc/README.md

 A useful basic policy is to say "Excuse me" to avatars, then try the movement operation again if the path distance to the goal is shorter than on the previous try.
 If you're not making forward progress, pick a new destination and go do something else.

-When pursuing an avatar, they may move, and you have to check, upon movement completion, that the avatar is still there.
+When pursuing an avatar, the avatar may move, and you have to check, upon movement completion, that the avatar is still where it was when pursuit started.
 If the avatar has moved but is still nearby, you can then pursue them again, or do something else.
 This doesn't really work for chasing someone, because the original planned move runs to the original destination before detecting that the avatar has moved.
 (This may change.)